edwinv87/featclust/README.md

 3. UtilFunctions.py - Contains some utility functions for pre-processing and normalization of single cell dataset.
 4. PairwiseDists.py - Contains functions for computing pairwise distances and kernels between cells.
 Various distances are included.
 5. Transformations.py - Contains functions to perform PCA (and in the future other types of transformations) on the dataset.
+6. FeatClust.py - Contains the implementation of the FeatClust method.